PokemonGoMap/RocketMap/docs/common-issues/faq.md

 ﻿# Common Questions and Answers

+### Should I use this as a way to make money?

+No, it is gross to charge people for maps when the information should be provided by Niantic!
+We do not endorse paid maps, which is why this platform is opensource.

 ### What do the spawn point colors mean?

 * A **grey** dot represents a spawn point that is more than 5 minutes from spawning.